Factored-NeuS: Reconstructing Surfaces, Illumination, and Materials of Possibly Glossy Objects: Related work

 \section{Related work}

 \textbf{Neural radiance fields}.
-NeRF~\cite{Nerf} is a seminal work in 3D reconstruction.
-It utilizes MLPs to predict view-dependent radiance and density in 3D space and renders an object or scene using volume rendering.
-Important improvements were proposed by Mip-NeRF~\cite{Mip} and Mip-NeRF360~\cite{mipnerf360}.
-Another noteworthy line of work explores the combination of different data structures with MLPs, such as factored volumes ~\cite{EG3D,Tensorf,petneus} or voxels~\cite{Instant-ngp,Kilonerf,Plenoxels}.
+NeRF~\citep{Nerf} is a seminal work in 3D reconstruction.
+Important improvements were proposed by Mip-NeRF~\citep{Mip} and Mip-NeRF360~\citep{mipnerf360}.
+One line of work explores the combination of different data structures with MLPs, such as factored volumes ~\citep{EG3D,Tensorf,petneus} or voxels~\citep{Instant-ngp,Kilonerf,Plenoxels}.
+Multiple approaches take a step towards extending neural radiance fields to reconstruct material information~\citep{Nerfren,Refnerf,Refneus,s3nerf,Bakedsdf}.

-There are multiple approaches to extend neural radiance fields to reconstruct material information.
-To model specular reflections, NeRFReN~\cite{Nerfren} uses another MLP to predict the reflection properties.
-Ref-NeRF~\cite{Refnerf}, on the other hand, uses a reflection vector as an input for learning the specular component of radiance.
-Recently, Ref-NeuS~\cite{Refneus} also models the radiance field using the reflection direction and proposes a reflection-aware photometric loss to reconstruct reflective surfaces.
-BakeSDF~\cite{Bakedsdf} achieves good results in decomposing diffuse color and specular reflection components by baking view-dependent and view-independent appearance into the vertices of triangle meshes.
-These methods did not explicitly model the lighting environment, so the result is not a proper material model.

 \textbf{Implicit neural surfaces}.
 Implicit neural surfaces are typically represented by occupancy functions or signed distance fields (SDFs).
-Some early works~\cite{IM-Net, Occupancy_net, Deepsdf} take point clouds as input and output implicit neural surface representations.
-Subsequently, many works have studied how to obtain implicit neural surfaces from images.
-DVR~\cite{DVR} and IDR~\cite{IDR} render images by calculating the appearance information of the intersection points between rays and surfaces.
-However, this type of rendering has a drawback for surface reconstruction using gradient descent as information is only considered on the surface.
-Subsequent work therefore calculates the appearance information of all sampling points on the ray and obtains the rendered pixel through weighting strategies along the ray.
-Examples are UNISURF~\cite{Unisurf}, VolSDF~\cite{Volsdf}, NeuS~\cite{NeuS}, HF-NeuS~\cite{HF-NeuS}, and Geo-NeuS~\cite{geo-neus}.
-By using gradients in the entire space, these methods are able to obtain higher-quality implicit neural surfaces.
+Some early works~\citep{IM-Net, Occupancy_net, Deepsdf} take point clouds as input and output implicit neural surface representations.
+Many works have studied how to obtain implicit neural surfaces from images, initially focusing on surface rendering only~\citep{DVR, IDR}.
+Subsequent methods followed NeRF to employ volume rendering, e.g. UNISURF~\citep{Unisurf}, VolSDF~\citep{Volsdf}, NeuS~\citep{NeuS}, HF-NeuS~\citep{HF-NeuS}, and Geo-NeuS~\citep{geo-neus}.